 The Vancouver Dirt Jump Coalition launched our second bike facility at Hastings Park in Vancouver this past weekend.
 I’m really proud of this one because it really caters to riders of all ages and abilities; dirt jumps have a little steeper learning curve than a pumptrack, so this really opens it up to everybody.
 This being a pump track, it requires less maintenance as it doesn’t take the same kind of abuse that dirt jumps like we launched in 2010 in Vanier Park.

-It was determined after several meetings with different users that dirt jumps at this location wasn’t going to be the best fit.
+After several meetings with users, it was determined that dirt jumps at this location weren’t the best fit.
 Given the large open space where they’d be much more exposed to the sun and rain, which means the jumps would break down much faster if they’re just baking in the sun without proper water systems and an existing community in place to maintain the jumps over time.

-Hoots Bike Parks (Facebook page) designed and built this project which includes not just the large pumptrack, but also a much smaller, beginner-level pump track that was designed specifically with young children in mind.
-This is located right beside the tots playground so that parents could be close to children doing a couple different activities at the same time.
+Hoots Bike Parks (Facebook page) designed and built this project, which includes the large pumptrack and a much smaller, beginner-level pump track that was designed specifically with young children in mind.
+This is located right beside the tots’ playground so that parents could be close to their children doing a couple of different activities simultaneously.
 The pumptrack is lined with some bridge-style bike skills components that create a perimeter to separate the track from the commuter bike path that curves around the track.

-Here’s some additional images of the redeveloped sections of the park, and some of the Hastings Park branding and wayfinding that was done by Public.
+Here are some additional images of the park’s redeveloped sections and some of the Hastings Park branding and wayfinding designed by Public Design.